scorpionjacky/linux-kernel/boot/multiboot_1.md

 Let's translate it:

-- start is the entry point, the bootloader will jump to it after loading the kernel
+- `start` is the entry point, the bootloader will jump to it after loading the kernel
-- . = 1M; sets the load address of the first section to 1 MiB, which is a conventional place to load a kernel2
+- `. = 1M;` sets the load address of the first section to 1 MiB, which is a conventional place to load a kernel2
-- the executable will have two sections: .boot at the beginning and .text afterwards
+- the executable will have two sections: `.boot` at the beginning and `.text` afterwards
-- the .text output section contains all input sections named .text
+- the `.text` output section contains all input sections named `.text`
-- Sections named .multiboot_header are added to the first output section (.boot) to ensure they are at the beginning of the executable.
+- Sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable.
 This is necessary because GRUB expects to find the Multiboot header very early in the file.
 - So let's create the ELF object files and link them using our new linker script:

+> We don't want to load the kernel to e.g. `0x0` because there are many special memory areas below the 1MB mark (for example the so-called VGA buffer at `0xb8000`, that we use to print `OK` to the screen).

 ```bash
 > nasm -f elf64 multiboot_header.asm